Unsourced 'Disorientation Guide' contains numerous false and misleading claims

 The authors also state that, in 2017, “[President Elizabeth Bradley’s] welcome party was rumored to cost $1 million.”
 They don’t specify where these rumors came from, let alone offer any formal sources.

 Later in the guide, when talking about the backgrounds of Vassar’s trustees, the authors once again present this claim.
-Only this time it’s present as a hard fact, rather than just hearsay: “[Bradley’s] welcome party cost close to $1,000,000.”
+Only this time it’s presented as hard fact, rather than just hearsay: “[Bradley’s] welcome party cost close to $1,000,000.”

-The VPR was unable to corroborate that $1,000,000 figure.
+The Insider was unable to corroborate that $1,000,000 figure.
 The administration declined to comment.

 Why we fact checked this guide